-guide them to the information they need to make a decision.
-Then, once their need is met, welcome them to convert with a single, clear CTA.
 Based on website data, we know this information should be the first CTA, on a CTA pathway that is both streamlined and intuitive.

-By rewarding the prospective renters with the content they are seeking - high-quality visuals of the floor plan types - you create an intuitive user experience.
-Photo galleries, features, and amenities are the next most highly sought out information.
-An easy-to-navigate path between these pages is likely to engage searchers longer, and increase lead quality by allowing them to self-qualify.
+By rewarding the prospective resident and their loved ones with the content they are seeking - highquality visuals of the room types or an outline of care levels - you create an intuitive user experience.
+Photo galleries and neighborhood amenities are the next most highly sought out information.
+Create an easy-to-navigate path between these pages to engage searchers' attention longer, and make them more likely to reach out for more